Caitríona Balfe: Money Monster, Ford v Ferrari, Belfast, and future projects

 Balfe joined the ensemble of Apple Original Films' upcoming film Tenzing in the spring of 2025, which also stars Tom Hiddleston and Willem Dafoe.
-Oscar-winning producer See-Saw Films (The King’s Speech) is producing Tenzing, about the inspirational life of Sherpa Tenzing Norgay and his summit of Mount Everest in 1953 alongside fellow outsider New Zealander Edmund Hillary.
+Oscar-winning producer See-Saw Films (The King's Speech) is producing Tenzing, about the inspirational life of Sherpa Tenzing Norgay and his summit of Mount Everest in 1953 alongside fellow outsider New Zealander Edmund Hillary.
 Balfe will play Jill Henderson, a friend of Tenzing who helped organize trips up Mount Everest.
 Jennifer Peedom is directing the film.
 Peedom has a close relationship with the Tenzing family and the Sherpa community following her acclaimed documentary, Sherpa.
 Principal photography commenced in Nepal in May 2025, with filming on location in Kathmandu and the Everest region expected to last for a month.

-Balfe will also star in Georgia Oakley’s film adaptation of Sense and Sensibility, which started production in the UK in July 2025 for Focus Features and Working Title Films.
-Frank Dillane and Fiona Shaw have also joined the cast, alongside previously announced members Daisy Edgar-Jones and Esme Creed-Miles as Elinor and Marianne Dashwood.
+Balfe will also star in Georgia Oakley's film adaptation of Sense and Sensibility, which started production in the UK in July 2025 for Focus Features and Working Title Films.
+Frank Dillane and Fiona Shaw have also joined the cast, alongside previously announced members Daisy Edgar-Jones and Esmé Creed-Miles as Elinor and Marianne Dashwood.
 Balfe will star as their mother Mrs. Dashwood.
-UK filmmaker Oakley is directing from a script by Australian author Diana Reid, based on Jane Austen’s 1811 novel.
+UK filmmaker Oakley is directing from a script by Australian author Diana Reid, based on Jane Austen's 1811 novel.
 The story follows the Dashwood sisters as they tackle love, loss and financial uncertainty amid the societal expectations of 18th-century England.

-In was announced in October 2025 that Balfe was signed up for Andrew Haigh’s ‘A Long Winter’ From Mubi and Film4, the film is produced by Tristan Goligher for The Bureau, Chad Oakes and Mike Frislev for Calgary-based Nomadic Pictures, and Michael Elliott.
-The film also stars Ebon Moss-Bachrach, Fred Hechinger (Thelma), Kit Connor (Warfare), and D’Pharaoh Woon-A-Tai (Warfare).
-Further casting includes Manuel Garcia Rulfo (Jurassic World: Rebirth) and David Furr (The Gilded Age).
+In was announced in October 2025 that Balfe was cast in Andrew Haigh's A Long Winter.
+From Mubi and Film4, the film is produced by Tristan Goligher for The Bureau, Chad Oakes and Mike Frislev for Calgary-based Nomadic Pictures, and Michael Elliott.
+The film also stars Ebon Moss-Bachrach, Fred Hechinger, Kit Connor, D'Pharaoh Woon-A-Tai, Manuel Garcia-Rulfo, and David Furr.
 The film was developed by Mubi and is co-financed by Mubi and Film4.
 Farhana Bhula, director of Film4, and Max Park, development and production executive, are overseeing the project for Film4.

-Principal photography is underway in Alberta, Canada on the film, which is based on Haigh’s adaptation of Colm Tóibín’s short story of the same name.
+Principal photography was completed at the end of 2025 in Alberta, Canada on the film, which is based on Haigh's adaptation of Colm Tóibín's short story of the same name.
 The film is set in the mountains as fall comes to an end and a family prepares for the long winter ahead.

 Personal life

 Balfe lives in London and, during the filming of Outlander, also resided in Glasgow.
 She previously lived in Los Angeles, where she started acting professionally, and in New York City, Paris, London, Milan, Hamburg, and Tokyo while working as a model.
 Balfe used to be fluent in the Irish language and still retains some phrases.
 Additionally, she is conversant in French.

 On 10 August 2019, Balfe married her long-time boyfriend, former band manager and businessman Tony McGill at St. Mary's Church in Bruton, Somerset.
 She announced on 18 August 2021 that she had given birth to their son.
+She identifies herself as a lapsed Roman Catholic.